and the Aural Exciter

 A LITTLE HISTORY

-world.
-Successful in the Broadcast / Recording Studio
+Very successful in the Broadcast / Recording Studio / Professional

-/ Professional / / Live Sound Venue / Club Installation
+/ Live Sound Venue / Club Installation markets for 38+ years,

 In the Los Angeles

 recording studios, the early units were rented (by the

 minute!) and it was considered a "secret" to

 getting a sound that was just a little more magic than

 the "other guy" could get, and by word of mouth,

 the studio use of their devices spread like underground

 wildfire in the 70's and 80's.
 The first "big"